timwredwards/timwredwards.github.io/_posts/2020-02-18-continuous-integration.md

 Developing high-quality software is an ongoing effort, and I believe continuous integration can expose potential issues in code earlier, raise bugs sooner, and help teams perform better, given the correct tools and culture.

-Thanks for reading, if you have any questions or comments, please use the contact button at the bottom of the page to get in touch.

-Tim